Denver Nuggets (1948–1950)

 The Denver Nuggets were a professional basketball team based in Denver.
 The Nuggets joined the National Basketball League (NBL) for the 1948–49 season, and then joined the National Basketball Association when the NBL was absorbed by the Basketball Association of America to create the NBA for the 1949–50 season.
-The Nuggets were the first major professional sports franchise in Colorado.
+The Nuggets were the first major professional sports franchise in Colorado, but disbanded after going 11–50 in their inaugural season.
+This franchise is not directly connected to the current Denver Nuggets franchise of the NBA.

-In 1950, the Nuggets were one of seven teams, including Anderson Packers, Chicago Stags, Sheboygan Red Skins, St. Louis Bombers, Washington Capitols, Waterloo Hawks, that dropped out of the National Basketball Association altogether.

-The Nuggets started the 1949–50 season with a record of 0–15, and finished the season 11–51.

 History

-The team's roots can be traced back to 1932 when the original amateur Nuggets were formed as a member of the Amateur Athletic Union.
+The team's roots can be traced back to 1932 when the original amateur Nuggets were formed as a member of the Amateur Athletic Union (AAU) as the Denver Piggly Wigglys (sometimes shortened to the Denver Pigs and other times expanded to the Denver Safeway-Piggly Wigglys due to Safeway sponsoring (and later buying out) the team that was owned by the local Piggly Wigglys grocery store).
+After Safeway bought out the Piggly Wigglys franchise and had it essentially be a part of its own franchise, the Denver team was rebranded to the Denver Safeway Perisianas (sometimes shortened out to just the Denver Safeways instead) from 1935 before Safeway's sponsorship removal forced them to rebrand themselves to the Denver Nuggets for the first time in their history.
 Led by player-coach Jack McCracken, the Nuggets were one of the most powerful amateur athletic basketball teams in the country, winning the 1939 AAU championship and losing the 1940 championship to the Phillips 66ers.
 Not playing professionally, its players were given extra jobs by team sponsors.
 Featuring players such as McCracken, Ace Gruenig and Vince Boryla, the Nuggets continued as an AAU power throughout their existence, and the AAU has been credited by historians for helping put Denver on the national sports map.
+Entering the 1940s decade, the Nuggets would rebrand themselves to the Denver American Legion due to them being sponsored by American Legion until 1943 (with the Denver squad winning their third and final AAU championship in 1942 while using the American Legion name), when Ambrose Jelly took over sponsorship duties for the team and rebranded the team to the Denver Ambrose Jellymakers until 1946 when the ABL subsection in the AAU folded operations early.
+Despite that ABL subsection folding operations, however, the Denver team would survive by returning to the AAU properly, with them returning to the famous Denver Nuggets they used from 1938–1940 for the rest of their AAU tenure until 1948.

 After the 1947–48 season, the Nuggets decided to step out of their amateur status.
 Rather than join the National Industrial Basketball League (NIBL), which was founded in 1947 and remained amateur, the Nuggets' general manager, Hal Davis, secured a franchise in the nine-team National Basketball League to play in the 1948–49 season.
 The Nuggets finished last in the Western Division in the 1948–49 season.